-When you hear the phrases “ medical computers” or “medical tablets,” what images does your mind conjure up?
-If you’re like most people, you probably think of devices that hospitals use for things like charting, filling out eForms, and issuing electronic prescriptions.
+When you hear the phrases "purpose-built healthcare computers" or "medical grade tablets," what images does your mind conjure up?
+If you're like most people, you probably think of devices that hospitals use for things like charting, filling out eForms, and issuing electronic prescriptions.
 While the importance of these in hospital applications cannot be understated, this image of medical grade computing devices only scratches the surface of what they can do.

 To truly appreciate the tremendous potential of these incredible devices, look no further than the field of biomedical engineering.
 A vast and fascinating discipline, biomedical engineering represents the intersection of medical science and numerous other areas, from mechanical and electrical engineering to chemistry and data science.
 In today's digital world, medical grade computing devices are central to many advancements in this life-saving field.